 Whilst your views and research are acknowledged, the peer was not of the opinion that Alina’s symptoms were caused by glucose intolerance or viral encephalitis.

 The opinion is a credulous support of an incapable and dishonest doctor.
-Incidentally, the father requested a paediatric virologist/immunologist to review the hospital notes, anyone but a neurologist.
+Incidentally, the father requested a pediatric virologist/immunologist to review the hospital notes, anyone but a neurologist.
 The Medical Board employed an anonymous neurologist.

 It was noted that your complaint was the subject of consultation with the Council before any assessment decision was made.
 The Council did not find any departures in Dr Sampaio’s care and treatment of Alina.